 .

-The columns with “rel” in their names are used to correct the absolute values of the signals representing alpha, theta and gamma waves.
-The first three will correct them by subtracting the sum of beta and delta powers from them and the second three just beta.
-In this way, it will be possible to obtain the greatest difference between the strength of a given signal and the strength of signals that are undesirable from the point of view of meditation practice.
+The columns with “rel” in their names are utilized to adjust the absolute signal values representing alpha, theta, and gamma waves.
+The first three columns will rectify these values by deducting the sum of the beta and delta power, and the latter three will only deduct the beta power.
+This allows us to obtain the greatest difference between the power of a particular signal and the power of signals that are undesired in the context of meditation practice.

 , J